 Engagement with the local community has been insufficient and in our case non-existent.
-Our home is at the at the epicentre of the proposed development.
-We along with others most directly affected by the development were not given the promotional flyer distributed by Statkraft, nor were we aware of the apparent meetings which took place at Marden Parish or Collier Street Parish.
-As a matter of courtesy the developer or landowner should have at least informed us of their plans.
-An online poll is barely a public consultation, especially when you consider that many who live here are not digitally minded.
-Enough time has lapsed since lockdown restrictions were eased and therefore Covid is no excuse not to engage with those who live in the area.
-The first time we had sight of the full plans and design of the Solar Farm was after it was posted on the Maidstone Planning Portal.
+Our home is a the at the epicentre of the proposed development.
+We along with others most directly affected by the development were not given the promotional flyer distributed by Statkraft, nor were we aware c apparent meetings which took place at Marden Parish or Collier Street Parish.
+As a matter of courtesy developer or landowner should have at least informed us of their plans.
+An online poll is barely a p consultation, especially when you consider that many who live here are not digitally minded.
+Enough the has lapsed since lockdown restrictions were eased and therefore Covid is no excuse not to engage those who live in the area.
+The first time we had sight of the full plans and design of the Solar Farm w after it was posted on the Maidstone Planning Portal.

-NPPF paragraphs 39 and 40 emphasises the importance of engagement with the local community.
-It is unacceptable to not engage with immediate neighbours and for the local residents to have only a 21 days to digest the vast amount of information on the plans and give an informed response to such a major development.
+NPPF paragraphs 39 and 40 emphasises the importance of engagement with the local community. unacceptable to not engage with immediate neighbours and for the local residents to have only a 21 d to digest the vast amount of information on the plans and give an informed response to such development.